pukmajster/vgui-inspector/README.md

  Web app for interacting with Source Engine .res VGUI files

 ## Comparsion
-Below is a comparsion of the actual in-game UI and the the same UI previewed in VGUI Inspector
+Below is a comparsion of the actual in-game UI and the same UI previewed in VGUI Inspector
 ![Comparsion](/media/comparison.png)